 Figure 6.2.6.3.2-1: Data Collection via DCCF

-1. The data consumer subscribes to data via the DCCF by invoking the Ndccf_DataManagement_Subscribe(Service_Operation, Data Specification, Formatting Instructions, Processing Instructions, NF (or NF-Set) ID, ADRF Information) service operation.
+1. The data consumer subscribes to data via the DCCF by invoking the Ndccf_DataManagement_Subscribe(Service_Operation, Data Specification, Formatting Instructions, Processing Instructions, NF (or NF-Set) ID, ADRF Information) service operation as specified in clause 8.2.2.
 The data consumer may specify one or more notification endpoints.

 Service_Operation is the service operation to be used by the DCCF to request data (e.g.: Namf_EventExposure_Subscribe or OAM Subscribe).
 Data Specification provides Service Operation-specific parameters (e.g. event IDs, UE-ID(s), target of event reporting) used to retrieve the data.
 Formatting and Processing Instructions are as defined in clause 5A.4.
 The data consumer may include the Data Source, e.g. NF Instance (or NF Set) ID from which the data needs to be collected.
 The data consumer may include ADRF information indicating whether the data are to be stored in an ADRF, and optionally an ADRF ID.

-Editor's note: Clause xx will provide the Ndccf_DataManagement service description.

 2. The DCCF determine the NF type(s) and/or OAM to retrieve the data based on the Service Operation requested in step 1.
 If the NF instance or NF Set ID is not provided by the data consumer. the DCCF determines the NF instances that can provide data as described in clause 5A.2 and clause 6.2.2.2.
 If the consumer requested storage of data in an ADRF but the ADRF ID is not provided by the data consumer, or the collected data is to be stored in an ADRF according to configuration on the DCCF, the DCCF selects an ADRF to store the collected data.

 3. The DCCF determines whether the data requested in step 1 are already being collected, as described in clause 5A.2.